 These multi-striped, burro piñata sugar cookies come complete with hollow centers that you can fill with a secret stash of your favorite candies.
-Break open or bite into these festive treats and be greeted with a sugary surprise.
-Olé!
+Break open or bite into these festive treats, and be greeted with a sugary surprise inside.

-Cream sugars with butter.
-Beat in eggs.
-Add oil.
-Combine dry ingredients together, and then gradually add them to the mixture.
-Mix in vanilla and almond extract.
+Cream together the sugars and the butter.
+Beat in the eggs.
+Add the oil.
+Combine the dry ingredients, and then gradually add them to the mixture.
+Mix in the vanilla and almond extract.

-Split dough into five, even-sized balls and one smaller ball (this will be the black one).
-Add food coloring to each of the dough balls until desired color is achieved.
-Gel food coloring gives you more intense colors than liquid.
+Split the dough into five even-size balls and one smaller ball (this will be the black one).
+Add food coloring to each dough ball until your desired color is achieved.
+Gel food coloring gives you more intense colors than liquid food coloring does.

 Use a container the same approximate width of your donkey/burro piñata cookie cutter, and line it with plastic food wrap.
-Split all of your colored dough balls in half (except the black) and begin layering the dough in the container, starting with the black dough on the bottom.
-Alternate the colors so that you end up with two layers of each color by the time you're done.
+Split all your colored dough balls in half (except for the black one), and layer the dough in the container, starting with the black dough on the bottom.
+Alternate the colors so you end up with two layers of each color by the time you're done.

-Cover the layered dough and freeze for four hours or overnight.
+Cover the layered dough, and freeze it for four hours or overnight.
 This is the perfect time to conserve your creative juices for what lies ahead.

-Remove the dough from the container and unwrap from the plastic.
-Cut slices, approximately 1/4-inch wide.
+Remove the dough from the container, and unwrap it from the plastic.
+Cut it into slices of approximately 1/4 inch wide.

-Place them on a baking sheet lined with parchment paper.
-Bake them at 350 degrees F for 12 minutes.
+Place them on a baking sheet lined with parchment paper, and bake at 350 degrees F for 12 minutes.

 Immediately after you take them out of the oven, use your burro piñata cookie cutter to cut the cookie shapes.
-Working in sets of three, be sure to cut two burro piñata cookies in one direction and one burro piñata cookie in the opposite direction.
+Working in sets of three, being sure to cut two burro piñata cookies in one direction and one burro piñata cookie in the opposite direction.
 (Just flip your cookie cutter over.)
-That way, when you go to assemble them, the finished cookie will look "pretty" on both sides -- because the baked, bottom sides will be hidden.
+That way, when you go to assemble them, the finished cookie will look "pretty" on both sides because the baked bottom sides will be hidden.

-Place the opposite-cut piñata cookie on top (so that the pretty side is facing out).
+Place the opposite-cut piñata cookie on top (so that the pretty side is facing outward).
 Let these sit and harden for at least 30 minutes before you stand them upright.

 This recipe will make six to eight piñata cookies.